 Back to top

-Plenary program - Friday 8 August 2025 - Concurrent stream 1: New, emerging and experienced researcher stream, and Emerging Investigators Prize Session
+Plenary program - Friday 8 August 2025 - Concurrent stream 1

 The workshop officially opens with networking over lunch, giving delegates an opportunity to reconnect before diving into the plenary program.
 At the time of registration, delegates can choose between two concurrent streams.
 Delegates wishing to switch between streams or attend sessions outside of their chosen stream after registration, will need to contact the Events team.
 We will not be able to accommodate switching of sessions on the day.

-Stream 1: New, emerging and experienced researcher stream, and Emerging Researchers Prize session
+Stream 1: New, emerging and experienced researcher stream, and Emerging Investigators session

 Date/time: Friday 8 August, 12.30-6pm